 Three different types of Gold Dollar coins were produced throughout its minting, each including an image of Lady Liberty.
 Type 1 was minted from 1849 to 1853 and Type 2 was minted from 1854 to 1855, and Type 3, the most common of the coins, was minted from 1856 to 1889.

 Where to Get Dollar Coins

 We scoured the internet to find the most common places coin collectors make their purchases.

 Depending on what coins you’re searching for, you may have to search multiple places.
 See our list below to find out which option might be best for your specific needs.

 Many banks have dollar coins sitting in their vaults, simply because most people don’t like using them for making actual purchases.
 It’s worth checking with your bank, or even a bank at which you’re not a customer, to see if you can trade your dollar bills for dollar coins.

 Many coin collectors purchase boxes of dollar coins at a time in an attempt to find the exact coins they’re after.

 At banks, available dollar coins will include any that were minted for circulation, like Presidential Dollars and Sacagawea Dollars.
 Banks are unlikely to have older gold and silver dollars.

-There are several options for purchasing dollar coins, including banks, auctions, estate and garage sales, eBay, Amazon, and the United States Mint.
-All come recommended by other coin collectors on the web but your specific coin collection desires will determine which will be best for you.
+All of our options come recommended by other coin collectors on the web, but your specific coin collection desires will determine which will be best for you.
 From the more common Presidential Dollars and Sacagawea Dollars to the rarer gold and silver dollars, these venues are sure to contain some good finds for you.